-Adding a Filter to the List View
+5.7.1 Adding a Filter to the List View

-In django-SHOP showing a list of products, normally is controlled by the classes shop.views.catalog.ProductListView or shop.views.catalog.CMSPageProductListView.
+In django-SHOP showing a list of products, normally is controlled by the classes shop.views.catalog.
+ProductListView or shop.views.catalog.CMSPageProductListView.
 By default these View classes are configured to use the default filter backends as provided by the REST framework.
 These filter backends can be configured globally through the settings variable DEFAULT\FILTER\BACKENDS.

 Additionally we can subclass the filter backends for each View class in our urls.py.
 Say, we need a special catalog filter, which groups our products by a certain product attribute.
-Then we can create a customized filter backend
+Then we can create a customized filter backend from rest\framework.filters import BaseFilterBackend

-'''

-Listing 5.11: filters.py
+Listing 13: filters.py

-'''

-''' from rest_framework.filters import BaseFilterBackend class CatalogFilterBackend(BaseFilterBackend): def filter_queryset(self, request, queryset, view): queryset = queryset.order_by('attribute__sortmetric') return queryset '''
+''' class CatalogFilterBackend(BaseFilterBackend): def filter_queryset(self, request, queryset, view): queryset = queryset.order_by('attribute__sortmetric') return queryset '''